hazelhq/levee/README.md

         #list as many before_save and after_save callbacks as you want
         after_save :tweet_post

-        #choose a validator class to run automatically (must be a legit base validator)
+        #choose a validator class to run automatically (must be a legit levee validator class)
         validator PostParamsValidator

         #access the model using #object